Burrata Cheese vs Taleggio Cheese

 Burrata Cheese has a fat content of 60% fat in dry matter.
 Burrata's texture can be described as "soft, creamy".
 Taleggio's texture can be described as "soft, slightly melting under the rind, firmer towards the center".

-Burrata Cheese has a mild, lactic flavor.
-Taleggio Cheese has a sweet, delicate, slightly sour flavor.
+Burrata Cheese has a mild, lactic taste.
+Taleggio Cheese has a sweet, delicate, slightly sour taste.
 Taleggio's aroma can be described as "herbaceous, aromatic".

 Appearance and Aging